Tupeni Baba: 2014 return to politics

 Following the imprisonment of former prime minister and SDL leader Laisenia Qarase in 2012, Baba emerged as a de facto spokesperson for the party.
 When the SDL was dissolved by the military regime, he helped to found the Social Democratic Liberal Party (SDLP) as its successor.
 He briefly led the party in 2014, but made way for Ro Teimumu Kepa, a high chief and former Cabinet Minister.
 He was a candidate in the 2014 Fijian general election, but was not elected.

 In September 2013 he was one of a number of prominent politicians arrested for protesting against the new constitution imposed by the military regime.
 He was arrested again and detained for a weekend in September 2016 after participating in a meeting to discuss the country's constitution.
 No charges were laid.

-In February 2017 following Sitiveni Rabuka becoming SODELPA leader he resigned from the party and joined the HOPE Party as a advisor.
+In February 2017 following Sitiveni Rabuka becoming SODELPA leader he resigned from the party and joined the HOPE Party as an advisor.